 If you leave your other jewelry at home, store it in a safe if you can.
 If you don't have a safe, choose an inconspicuous location - not your jewelry box.

 You can also consider renting a safety deposit box at the post office or leaving your pieces with your jeweler.
 (It's a great chance for a professional inspection and cleaning!)

 Now that you know these great safety tips for traveling with jewelry, how are you going to remember them all?

 We made some checklists for that.
-Download our free Pocket Guide to Traveling with Jewelry and use it as a quick reference next time you're ready to take off on your next adventure!
+Check out our Guide to Traveling with Jewelry and use it as a quick reference next time you're ready to take off on your next adventure!